-cryptographic provenance · macOS-first
+cryptographic provenance · App Intents · MCP

 Cryptographic provenance for files, teams, and evidence.